Broughton Hall Catholic High School - Curriculum / Computing

 Students will be able to develop their computing knowledge and skills by making links with other subject areas.
 Key Stage 3 computing significantly contributes to student's cultural capital development with a focus on how computing can be applied to the real world.
 Our curriculum is fully inclusive with high expectations for all students.
 By the end of Key Stage 3, all students have a choice to study computer science or IT at key stage 4.

 Year 8 builds on the skills and knowledge learned in year 7 and KS1 and 2.
-In HT1, we revisit input and output devices and explore their relationship with storage devices; we explore the functions of the internal components and networking hardware identified in year 7; we identify the different types of hardware used on networks and the types of software used to control that hardware.
-In HT2, we revisit the two types of algorithms used to represent computer programs: flowcharts, and pseudocode; we explore how searching algorithms, namely linear and binary, work; we then start to learn our second textual programming language, Python; we learn about data inputting, outputting, storage using variables and integer and string data types.
-In HT3, we continue with Python programming by exploring selection, count, and condition controlled iteration, lists, and functions.
-In HT4, we revisit data representation from year 7 but in greater depth.
-Students learn how computers represent numbers (binary, denary, and hexadecimal), text, images, and sound.
+In HT1, we revisit the two types of algorithms used to represent computer programs: flowcharts, and pseudocode; we explore how searching algorithms, namely linear and binary, work; we then start to learn our second textual programming language, Python; we learn about data inputting, outputting, storage using variables and integer and string data types.
+In HT2, we introduce Python programming by exploring selection, count, and condition controlled iteration, lists, and functions.
+In HT3, we revisit data representation from year 7 but in greater depth.
+Students learn how computers represent numbers (binary and denary), text, images, and sound.
 We also briefly cover transistor-level logic.
+In HT4, we revisit input and output devices and explore their relationship with storage devices; we explore the functions of the internal components and networking hardware identified in year 7; we identify the different types of hardware used on networks and the types of software used to control that hardware.
 In HT5, there is a shift from the computer science strand to IT.
 We look at project management, specifically design principles, SMART objectives, project requirements, risks, and constraints where students undertake a mini-project.
-Finally, in HT6, we use spreadsheets to implement the design from HT5.
-Students revisit and expand their skills and knowledge on formulae and functions learned in year 7.
+Finally, in HT6, we implement the projects we designed in half term 5 by creating an app on AppLab.

 Programme of Study KS4